 - If you like a little heat in your dishes, try adding a bit of red pepper flakes on top of this meal!

-If you’re in need of more easy weeknight dinner ideas that happen to be Whole30, check these recipes out:
+If you’re in need of more easy weeknight dinner ideas, check these recipes out:

 - Weeknight Paleo Ground Beef Stroganoff